ThibautBernard/reminder_google_event_discord/README.md

 # Reminder discord bot meeting zoom
-### *Send a message with the link when a meeting on google calendar start*
+### *Send a message in discord channel and @everyone when an event(Zoom meeting) on google calendar will start and started with the link of this event*
 ### :star: Context
 The purpose of this bot was to **create a reminder for event (Zoom)** created in google calendar.
-<br>*Five minutes before the meeting, the bot send a discord message to all that say that the meeting will start soon, and send another message when the meeting start with the link of it, pratical to remember.*
+<br>*Five minutes before the meeting, the bot send a discord message to all that say that the meeting will start soon with the link of this meeting, and send another message when the meeting start, pratical to remember.*
 <br>We can show also all the meeting of the current day with one command and print the price of cryptocurrencies(BTC, ETH...).

 ### :star: Used